nodejs/node-gyp/docs/Updating-npm-bundled-node-gyp.md

 ## Windows

-Windows is a bit trickier, since `npm` might be installed to the "Program Files" directory, which needs admin privileges in order to modify on current Windows.
+Windows is a bit trickier, since `npm` might be installed in the "Program Files" directory, which needs admin privileges to modify current Windows.
 Therefore, run the following commands __inside a `cmd.exe` started with "Run as Administrator"__:

-First we need to find the location of `node`.
+First, we need to find the location of `node`.
 If you don't already know the location that `node.exe` got installed to, then run:
 ```bash
 $ where node
 ```